Skip Navigation

 Genome browser

-Searching for a gene within the browser creates a beautiful picture of gray lines with little colored lines and arrows.
+Searching for a gene within the browser creates a picture of gray lines with little colored lines and arrows.
 Zooming in closer can give you a handful of letters in those colorful areas.
 While Nebula Genomics does a good job explaining further (if you only see gray at a point, you have the “normal” alleles; if you see letters, it’s a mutation or variant), it’s still a complicated tool that requires a substantial amount of time and outside knowledge to work with.

 The Nebula Genomics customer experience